eefae/Basic-Development-Flow/README.md

 # Basic-Development-Flow
+The purpose of this repo. is to let the new one easily start to design the board.
+We use the Pynq-ZU to demo those labs.

 ### lab1 - for loop Acceleration example
 in this section, we will use Vitis-hls Vivado and the Pynq-os image.